Hentsch

-Hentsch is the name of a bank in Geneva, Switzerland.

-The bank is joint to one of two of the most long-standingly existing banks within Switzerland, (after Wegelin & Co of 1741), the other being Lombard Odier (of Geneva).
+Hentsch was a Swiss private bank based in Geneva.
+The bank was connected with one of two of the oldest existing banks within Switzerland (after Wegelin & Co of 1741), the other being Lombard Odier (of Geneva).

 History of the bank

 The Hy Hentsch & Co. bank was founded in 1796 by Henri Hentsch (1761–1835).
 During 1835, the bank was renamed Hentsch & Cie, became Darier, Hentsch & Cie sometime during 1991, during 1994 the bank was part of Odier Bungener bank, and Lombard Odier Darier Hentsch & Cie since 2002.

 Biography of founding member

 Henri Hermann François Gottlob Hentsch was born on 17 February 1761 in Geneva, to Benjamin-Gottlob, a pastor, and Marie-Charlotte Delaporte, and died on 14 August 1835, in Neuilly-sur-Seine (Ile-de-France).
 He belonged to a family originating from Tzschecheln (Lower Lusatia), the family having emigrated to Switzerland during the 18th century; Benjamin Gottlob, settled in Geneva during 1758.

 During 1785 Henri married Louise Cardoini, and naturalized to Geneva during 1792, becoming a bourgeois of Netstal.

 Henri was apprenticed to Develay & Cie, this concluded with employment with Picot, Fazy & Cie engaged in manufacturing of assorted fabrics, money-changing and banking, whose business branched to Lyon during 1787, proceeding to open a bureau de change in Geneva.
 He was imprisoned and subsequently exiled (c.
 1793) in the révolution de genevoise.
 Henri continued in Nyon with a commercial enterprise involving drapery, returning to Geneva to found H. Hentsch & Cie, silks and commissions.
 During 1798 he went into association with his cousin Jean-Gédéon Lombard, forming Hentsch, Lombard & Cie, (commissions).
 Henri during 1815 to 1827, was part of the membership of the Conseil de genevois.

+Banque Bénédict Hentsch & Cie was formed in 2004 by a 7th generation member of the Hentsch family.
+The Bank went through a series of mergers which saw it become ONE Swiss Bank SA in 2021.
+This recent development solidified another chapter in the Hentsch's long history of founding and owning private banking institutions in Europe and Switzerland.